USIU-Hackathon/guide/sponsor.md

 - Bring company engineers and _mentors_.
 Being a mentor at our hackathon is a great way to interact with the participants, provide help with company APIs or other technologies, and further establish company rapport and brand recognition

 - Send company swag (t-shirts, laptop stickers, water bottles, cards, pens, etc.) for participants, which is an easy way to build company brand recognition.

+####Interested?

+Please contact us at **usiuhackathon@gmail.com**.
+If these sponsorship levels are not suitable, please contact us with information on what we can do for you!
+All sponsorships will be discussed in more detail.

+**Our Wish List:**

+If you **can't contribute financially**, that's not a problem!
+We'd still love to have your support.
+We've listed some alternatives below that will allow you to play a major role in making USIU-Hackathon happen:

+Goodies: Hackers will be at it for 14 hours, and that takes loads of caffeine and snacks.
+If you're willing to provide snacks for the event (especially late evening bites), we'll present them in a way that emphasizes your sponsorship. (e.g."_Lunch Pizza presented by Github!_")

+Branded T-shirts: easy way to build company brand recognition, and keep the devs happy.

+#### Any Questions?

+Reach out to us at any time, day or night.